arcslash/react-native-ussd/README.md

         *   Sets up Node.js and configures it for npm publishing.
         *   Installs dependencies (`npm install`).
         *   Publishes the package to npm (`npm publish`).

-**NPM Publishing:**

-For automatic publishing to npm to work, a secret named `NPM_TOKEN` must be configured in the GitHub repository settings.
-This token should be an npm access token with permission to publish the package.